Tom Sawyer

-Thomas "Tom" Sawyer (/ˈsɔːjər/) is the title character of the Mark Twain novel The Adventures of Tom Sawyer (1876).
+Thomas "Tom" Sawyer (/ˈsɔː.jər/) is the title character of the Mark Twain novel The Adventures of Tom Sawyer (1876).
 He appears in three other novels by Twain: Adventures of Huckleberry Finn (1884), Tom Sawyer Abroad (1894), and Tom Sawyer, Detective (1896).
 He is around 12 to 13 years old.

 Sawyer also appears in at least three unfinished Twain works, Huck and Tom Among the Indians, Schoolhouse Hill, and Tom Sawyer's Conspiracy.
 While all three uncompleted works were posthumously published, only Tom Sawyer's Conspiracy has a complete plot, as Twain abandoned the other two works after finishing only a few chapters.
 It is set in the 1840s along the Mississippi.